Sexual dimorphism in the context of nutrition and health

 Abstract

-The diets and dietary constituents that we consume have a considerable impact on disease risk.
+Diets and dietary constituents that we consume have a considerable impact on disease risk.
 Intriguingly these effects may be modulated to some extent by sex.
-Lack of female representation in nutritional studies as well as a lack of stratification by sex, has and continues to limit our understanding of these sex*diet interactions.
-Here we provide an overview of the current and available literature describing how exposure to certain dietary patterns (western style diet, Mediterranean diet, vegetarian/vegan, ketogenic diet) and dietary constituents (dietary fibre, polyunsaturated fatty acid and plant bioactive) influences disease risk in sex specific manner.
-Interestingly these sex differences appear to be highly disease specific.
+Lack of female representation in nutritional studies as well as a lack of stratification by sex has and continues to limit our understanding of these sex × diet interactions.
+Here we provide an overview of the current and available literature describing how exposure to certain dietary patterns (Western-style diet, Mediterranean diet, vegetarian/vegan, ketogenic diet) and dietary constituents (dietary fibre, PUFA and plant bioactive) influences disease risk in a sex-specific manner.
+Interestingly, these sex differences appear to be highly disease-specific.
 The identification of such sex differences in response to diet stresses the importance of sex stratification in nutritional research.

 Item Type: Article